KlevcevichAV/notes/MYSQL.md

 ```
 <a name="modifyingData"><h2>MODIFYING DATA</h2></a>

-+ Insert one row into a table
++ Insert one row into a table:
 ```
 INSERT INTO t(column_list)
 VALUES(value_list);
 ```
-+ Insert multiple rows into a table
++ Insert multiple rows into a table:
 ```
 INSERT INTO t(column_list)
 VALUES (value_list),
 (value_list), ….;
 ```
-+ Insert rows from t2 into t1
++ Insert rows from t2 into t1:
 ```
 INSERT INTO t1(column_list)
 SELECT column_list
 FROM t2;
 ```
-+ Update new value in the column c1 for all rows
++ Update new value in the column c1 for all rows:
 ```
 UPDATE t
 SET c1 = new_value;
 ```
-+ Update values in the column c1, c2 that match the condition
++ Update values in the column c1, c2 that match the condition:
 ```
 UPDATE t
 SET c1 = new_value,